-Houston, TX—Arte Público Press is now accepting children’s book manuscripts to be considered for the inaugural Salinas de Alba Award for Latino Children’s Literature.
+Houston, TX— Generations of Hispanic children in US schools had to do without books reflecting their culture and heritage.
+In 2019, according to the Cooperative Children’s Book Center, only 225 of the 4,029 children’s books published were written by Latinos; only 235 were about Latinos.
+In an effort to fill that gap, Arte Público Press is accepting children’s book manuscripts to be considered for the Salinas de Alba Award for Latino Children’s Literature.
 The award seeks to address the need for more culturally relevant, bilingual reading materials for Hispanic children by encouraging more authors to create for this growing audience.
-The award will be given on an annual basis to one manuscript for a children’s picture book.
+The award will be given annually to one manuscript for a children’s picture book.

 Children’s book entries (between 50 and 1,000 words) should be submitted in PDF format online at https://artepublicopress.com/submissions/.
 Manuscripts can be submitted in English, Spanish or bilingually.
-The art and design for the award-winning book will be handled exclusively by Arte Público Press.
+The art and design for award-winning books will be handled exclusively by Arte Público Press.

-Hermila Lidia Salinas de Alba (1921-2017) was a mother, grandmother and primary school teacher who loved children and reading.
-Born and raised in Piedras Negras, Coahuila, Mexico, Hermila was educated at the Escuela Normal in Saltillo, Coahuila, and taught at a primary school in Piedras Negras.
+The award is named in honor of Hermila Lidia Salinas de Alba (1921-2017), a mother, grandmother and primary schoolteacher who loved children and reading.
+Born and raised in Piedras Negras, Mexico, Hermila was educated at the Escuela Normal in Saltillo, Coahuila, and taught at a primary school in Piedras Negras.
 She married Samuel Alba in 1943 and together they raised ten children.
-In addition to various business ventures in Piedras Negras, they pursued migrant farm work in Washington, Oregon, California, and Idaho before settling in Salt Lake City, Utah.
-They stressed the importance of education to their children and grandchildren.
-A devoted Christian, Hermila was a member of the LDS church with a passion for family history research.
-She was also a gifted cook and cultivated a loving home where all were welcome.
-For several years she and Samuel owned and operated the restaurant La Piñata in Salt Lake City.
-For her nine surviving children, 33 grandchildren, 42 great-grandchildren, and two great-great-grandchildren, she left a legacy of love and lifelong learning.
+In addition to various business ventures in Piedras Negras, they pursued migrant farm work in Washington, Oregon, California and Idaho before settling in Salt Lake City, Utah.
+She stressed the importance of education and left a legacy of love and lifelong learning for her nine surviving children, 33 grandchildren, 42 great-grandchildren and two great-great grandchildren.